p0p-x/Navi.js/README.md

 Navi is also friendly with other plugins, and can be called on multiple objects or nested together.

+Navi was created to be an easy way for anyone wanting to change content.
+This plugin can help with the development of numerous other plugins including: tabs, pagination, image sliders, and others.
+Navi has serveral options to tweak and allows for loading content based on the page hash.
+You can call Navi on multiple elements with ease so you can have multiple content switching sections.

 <h3><a href="http://navi.grantcr.com">Check out the project page</a></h3>